-Heninger suggests that here are 6requirements that requirement document should satisfy.
+Suggests that there are 6 requirements that requirement document should satisfy.
 It should

-- Specify only external system behavior - Specify constraints on the implementation. - Be easy to change - Serve as reference tool for system maintainers - · Record for thought about the lifecycle of the system. - Characterize acceptable responses to undesired events maintainers
+- specify only external system behavior - Specify constraints on the implementation. - Be easy to change - Serve as reference tool for system maintainers - Record forethought about the life cycle of the system. - Characterize acceptable responses to undesired events